🌊 Introduction: The Rising Tide of Global Flooding

 Florida Spotlight:

-Flood insurance in Florida can use anywhere more than $ 2500 to $ 6,000 annually, especially in coastal counties such as Miami-Dade, Colier and Sarsota.
+Flood insurance in Florida can cost anywhere more than $2500 to $6,000 annually, especially in coastal counties such as Miami-Dade, Collier and Sarasota.
+Florida's flood zones are changing again, making it crucial to stay updated.

 👥 Does Renters Insurance Cover Flood Damage?